Shashwat-Shukla/mdisk-ultra-bot/README.md

 # MDisk Unlimited Link Convertor Bot 🔥

 Convert others MDisk link to your Link and also by direct forward post from other channel...
+Supports Bitly Links as well
+Many people Selling it 😂 But now it's FREE

 ## Features